9069: Prescribing Controlled Drugs - Minimizing the Risks (TN Physicians)

 - 2 Lifelong Learning (accredited CME) and Patient Safety MOCA® points in the American Board of Anesthesiology’s (ABA) Maintenance of Certification in AnesthesiologyTM (MOCA®) program; and

-- 2 Medical Knowledge (Part II) and/or Practice Assessment (Part IV) and/or Patient Safety MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program; and
+- 2 Medical Knowledge (Part II) MOC Points and Patient Safety MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program; and

 - 2 Lifelong Learning (accredited CME), and/or Self-Assessment (Part II) and/or Improvement in Medical Practice (Part IV) and Patient Safety MOC points in the American Board of Ophthalmology’s (ABO) Maintenance of Certification (MOC) program; and